-Palliative Care Volunteer Program volunteers assist the Palliative Care and other clinical teams at Dartmouth-Hitchcock Medical Center (DHMC) in striving to enhance quality of life for patients and their families.
+Palliative Care Volunteer Program volunteers assist the Palliative Care and our other clinical teams at Dartmouth Hitchcock Medical Center (DHMC) in striving to enhance quality of life for patients and their families.

 Our volunteers visit during day and evening hours, including weekends whenever possible.
 Some of the extensive ways volunteers can help:

 - Visiting with patients, making phone calls or writing notes for them can help maintain a patient's connection to community

 - Reading to people who find it difficult to read themselves